Macartney-Christopher/5-Axis-Camera-Position-Control/README.md

 # 5-Axis-Camera-Position-Control
   The "Tasmanian Devil" is a 5-axis camera position control system to get all the video shots you could dream of.
-The design is an extension from [isaac879](https://github.com/isaac879/Pan-Tilt-Mount)'s camera rig which allows the use of three axes, and a shutter control.
+The design is an extension of [isaac879](https://github.com/isaac879/Pan-Tilt-Mount)'s camera rig which allows the use of three axes, and shutter control.
 Using Isaac879's available pinouts and step files, their design was modified to account for focus and zoom, or dynamic lighting control.
   Go see the final product in action on YouTube [here](https://www.youtube.com/watch?v=kPsWlgf-iiQ)!
   To understand the modifications made it is strongly suggested to look at [isaac879](https://github.com/isaac879/Pan-Tilt-Mount)'s original work on this project.